-Universal Routing provides the flexibility and security of defining the clientside port of the client/server connection.
-This enables secure communication through firewalls between URS/Custom Server and other servers.
+Universal Routing provides the flexibility and security of defining the client-side port of the client/server connection.
 Table 1 indicates where client-side port configuration is supported for other servers.

-Table 1: Solution Component Support for Client-Side Port Security
+Table 1: Component Support for Client-Side Port Security